jstedfast/MimeKit/component/GettingStarted.md

 ```

 Of course, that is just a simple example.
 A lot of modern mail clients such as Outlook or Thunderbird will
-send out both a text/html and a text/plain version of the message text.
-To do this, you'd create a `TextPart`
+send out both a `text/html` and a `text/plain` version of the message text.
+To do this, you'd create a
-for the text/plain part and a `TextPart` for the text/html part and then add them to a multipart/alternative
+`TextPart` for the `text/plain` part and another `TextPart` for the `text/html` part and then add them to a
-like so:
+`multipart/alternative` like so:

 ```csharp
 var attachment = CreateAttachment ();